WICG/nav-speculation/browsing-context.md

 #### Storage access blocking

-Prerendered pages that are cross-origin to their referring site will have no access to storage, similar to how an opaque-origin `<iframe>` behaves.
-(See this [discussion on the spec mechanism](https://github.com/whatwg/storage/issues/18#issuecomment-615336554).)
+Prerendered pages that are cross-origin to their referring site will have no access to storage.

 We could attempt to address the threat by providing partitioned or ephemeral storage access, but then it is unclear how to transition to _unpartitioned_ storage upon activation.
 It would likely require some kind of web-developer-written merging logic.
 Completely blocking storage access is thus deemed simpler; prerendered pages should not be doing anything which requires persistent storage before activation.